 When a car manufacturer builds a new car, they are NOT creating a bespoke piece of art.
 They are selecting from an assortment of new and existing parts and then assemble those into a vehicle.
 By assembling from components, the manufacturer increases their production speed and reuses the same components for different models.

 The use of components in car manufacturing might all seem rather obvious, but that’s because componentization is old news in car manufacturing.

-Since our documents are written linearly in a typical CMS, the ideas are intertwined and difficult to isolate.
+Since documents are written linearly in a typical CMS, the ideas are intertwined and difficult to isolate.
 When one idea contains content that requires updating, it’s tricky to update with precision.
-Linearly written documents are time-consuming and expensive to update, maintain, re-format, republish, re-translate.
+Linearly written documents are time-consuming and expensive to update, maintain, re-format, republish, and re-translate.

-Components are different.
+Components are different

 Documents composed of components are resilient against the (metaphorical) corrosion of time.